jproney/ProteinEBM/README.md

 # ProteinEBM

 This repository houses the open source code for ProteinEBM!
 ProteinEBM uses denoising score matching to learn an approximation of the energy landscape $$E_\theta(x,s)$$ of a protein structure given its sequence.
 This has numerious applications, including structure prediction, simulation, and stability prediction.
-For more information, see our preprint: https://www.biorxiv.org/content/10.64898/2025.12.09.693073v1.
+This is the second version of ProteinEBM, released on 3/13/2026 and corresponding to the updated preprint: https://www.biorxiv.org/content/10.64898/2025.12.09.693073v2.
+For the original version of the code, see the `preprint_v1` branch.

 ## Installation